FREE Masterbuilt 560 With Every Blackfire Purchase

 We've had this smoker tuned to draft a bit quicker than other small units to help you maintain a strong fire.

-This smoker will fit two large cuts of meat or lots of small pieces.
+Additionally, this BlackFire Indiana Joe Offset Smoker will fit two large cuts of meat or lots of small pieces.

 We can fit most of the 16'' accessories to this unit, just ask us before you buy.